The fuzzy 4-hyperboloid $H^4_n$ and higher-spin in Yang-Mills matrix models: The fuzzy hyperboloid H4n

-These coherent states $\left|m\right\rangle$ also provide a $SO(4,2)$-equivariant quantization map from the classical space of functions on $\C P^{1,2}$ to the fuzzy functions $\End(\cH_n)$:
+These coherent states $\left|m\right\rangle$ also provide a $SO(4,1)$-equivariant quantization map from the classical space of functions on $\C P^{1,2}$ to the fuzzy functions $\End(\cH_n)$:

 where $\left|m\right\rangle$ is a coherent state\footnote{Observe that the phase ambiguity of the coherent states drops out here.}, and $d \mu$ is the $SO(4,2)$-invariant measure.
 For polynomial functions, this corresponds to Weyl quantization, mapping irreducible polynomials $P(m^{ab})$ to the corresponding totally symmetrized polynomials $P(\cM^{ab})$; in particular $\cQ(m^{ab}) = \cM^{ab}$.
 Likewise, square-integrable functions on $\C P^{1,2}$ are mapped to Hilbert-Schmidt operators in $\End(\cH_n)$.
-We expect\footnote{For a formal argument see appendix \ref{sec:funct-spin-coherent}.
-A more rigorous proof would be desirable.} that the map $\cQ$ is surjective, and that all ``reasonable'' (e.g.\ square-integrable or Hilbert-Schmidt) harmonics in $\End(\cH_n)$ can be obtained as quantizations of higher-spin harmonics on $H^4$ via $\cQ$.
-This will be used below.
+However, the map $\cQ$ is not surjective; its image only comprises a finite tower of higher-spin modes truncated at $s=n$, as shown in appendix \ref{sec:funct-spin-coherent}.
+These modes can be understood as semi-classical sector of the full space of functions.